Encoding argumentation frameworks with set attackers to propositional logic systems: Introduction

-Respectively, our work is threefold.
-From the syntactic perspective, to construct the higher-order form of the $SETAF$, we allow that not only attacks can be attacked but also attacks can attack others, i.e. we get the $HSAF$.
-From semantic perspectives, we modify the complete semantics of higher-level argumentation frames ($HLAF$s) \cite{gabbay2009semantics} and propose complete semantics of $HSAF$s and Barringer's higher-order argumentation frameworks ($BHAF$s).
-We also come up with the numerical equational semantics of $HLAF$s, $BHAF$s, $SETAF$s and $HSAF$s.
-From encoding perspectives, we translate $HLAF$s, $BHAF$s, $SETAF$s and $HSAF$s under respective complete semantics to {\L}ukasiewicz's 3-valued propositional logic system ($PL_3^L$) and translate them under equational semantics to fuzzy logic systems ($PL_[{0,1}]$s).
-Moreover, we explore the relationship between general real equational semantics and continuous fuzzy normal encoded equational semantics.
+This work improves the encoding method from $DAF$s to $HSAF$s, lays logical foundations for the $AFSA$ by proving model equivalence between an $AFSA$ and its encoded formula, and provides a formal equational approach with guaranteed solution existence for the numerical equational semantics of $AFSA$s.
+In summary, this paper makes three core contributions: \begin{itemize} \item \textbf{Syntactic innovation}: Propose the $HSAF$ as a higher-order extension of the $SETAF$, enabling mutual interactions between set attacks (both being attacked and attacking others). \item \textbf{Semantic enrichment}: Propose complete semantics for Barringer-Gabbay-Woods higher-order argumentation frameworks ($BHAF$s) and $HSAF$s, and design numerical equational semantics for $AFSA$s. \item \textbf{Encoding advancement}: Translate $AFSA$s under respective complete semantics to $\mathcal{PL}_3^L$, translate $AFSA$s under equational semantics to the $\mathcal{PL}_{[0,1]}$s, and explore the relationship between general real equational semantics and continuous fuzzy normal encoded equational semantics. \end{itemize}

-This paper develops the encoding method from $DAF$s to $AFSA$s by constructing encoding functions and proving model equivalence, which provides logical foundations for $AFSA$s by bridging $AFSA$s and $PLS$s.
-Furthermore, it gives $AFSA$s numerical equational semantics and the formal equational approach with the existence of solutions.

-We structure this paper as a progression from the special $AF$ to the general $AF$.
-The $HLAF$ is the special case of the $BHAF$ and the $SETAF$ is the special case of the $HSAF$.
+We structure this paper as a progression from the particular $AF$ to the general $AF$.
+The $BHAF$ is the generalization of the higher-level argumentation frame ($HLAF$).
+The $HSAF$ is the generalization of the $SETAF$ and the $BHAF$ (as illustrated in Figure \ref{fig:af_hierarchy}).
 We follow this progression because we want to develop the argumentation framework theory by following original basic works.
 This paper is arranged as follows.
 In Section 2, we give some basic knowledge.
-In Sections 3-6, we respectively encode $HLAF$s, $BHAF$s, $SETAF$s and $HSAF$s to $PLS$s.
-Section 7 is the conclusion.
+In Sections 3-6, we respectively encode $HLAF$s, $BHAF$s, $SETAF$s and $HSAF$s to $\mathcal{PLS}$s.
+Section 7 analyzes previous studies and compares them with our approach.
+Section 8 is the conclusion.